 Conservation initiatives remain an important aspect of the B.A.S.S.
 Nation.
 In recognition of our members' dedication to the preservation of our sport's natural resources, conservation features and initiatives include:

 Partnering with Pure Fishing's Berkley Conservation Institute to annually award the Berkley/B.A.S.S.
 Conservation and Recruitment/Retention projects of the year.
 The winning B.A.S.S.-affiliated conservation project receives $2000 and the winning B.A.S.S.-affiliated recruitment/retention project receives $1500 worth of Berkley fishing tackle.

 B.A.S.S. was formed in 1968 to promote and encourage fishing.
 Recognizing that youngsters are the future of this great sport, B.A.S.S. took the lead of introducing and educating youth about conservation and the sport of fishing.
 Your membership in the B.A.S.S.
 Nation helps support the next generation of responsible sportsmen and women through mentoring, volunteerism and education.
 Additionally, the national B.A.S.S. office works to provide youth programs that collaborate with partners and agencies on the local, state and national level to further enhance or develop new outdoor youth programs nationwide and when/where possible, with the six International B.A.S.S.
 Nations.
-Whether youth are learning conservation or fundamental fishing skills, the Junior Bassmaster Chapters are enjoying spirited competition from club, state, divisional or Bassmaster Junior World Championship competition — it all leads to a healthier B.A.S.S.
+Whether youth are learning conservation or fundamental fishing skills, the Junior Bassmaster Chapters clubs are enjoying spirited competition in club and state level competitions and the Bassmaster High School clubs in regional, Bassmaster High School Open, Bassmaster High School Championship or Bassmaster High School Classic Exhibition competition — it all leads to a healthier B.A.S.S.
 Nation future for years to come.